yosefmiller/lightkurve-website/README.md

 ````

 #### Display results:
-Customize the `plotResult` Javascript function to display the plots and data according to your specifications.
+Customize the `plotResult` Javascript function to display the plots and data according to your specifications (see above).

 #### Discover something amazing with calculation results...